 - Some species of rhinos (Black, Sumatran, and Javan rhinos) are browsers and have well-adapted prehensile upper lips.

-- Other species are grazer and have square shaped mouths that are appropriate for grazing.
+- Other species are grazers and have square-shaped mouths that are appropriate for grazing.

 Keen Sense of Smell